LASIK in Dallas & Fort Worth, Texas

 - Enhancement procedures necessary to improve the results of LASIK are covered for 1 year.

 Is LASIK covered by insurance or flexible benefits programs?

 Most insurance companies do not cover LASIK, but we encourage you to check with your provider.
 Flexible benefits program often cover the cost.

 Will there be any pain during LASIK surgery?

 The LASIK procedure is generally painless.
 There are no needles.
 Anesthetic drops are used to numb the eye before surgery.
 Most patients do report feeling a slight sensation of pressure on the eye during the procedure, while some experience minor irritation the first evening after LASIK surgery.
 It is highly unusual to have any significant discomfort on the second day.
 Some patients may notice dryness with lengthy visual tasks such as reading, computer work or watching television.
-For more information on LASIK, contact us in Dallas or Fort Worth, Texas, today.
+For more information on LASIK, contact us today.

 What about the long-term effects of LASIK eye surgery?